nsongst/senior-dog-health-care/pages/behaviors.md

 This development of health conditions is quite typical for the Miniature Schnauzer breed of dog.
 While the care of a senior dog can be expensive, it is worth the budgeting to see a 13 year old dog still act have the energy of a 5 year old dog.

-# Common Behaviors Associated with Typical Health Conditions
+<span style="font-family: 'Bradley Hand ITC', sans-serif; font-size: 1.5em; font-weight: bold">Common Behaviors Associated with Typical Health Conditions

-## Intervertebral Disc Disease (IVDD)
+  <span style="font-family: 'Bradley Hand ITC', sans-serif; font-size: 1.5em; font-weight: bold">Intervertebral Disc Disease (IVDD)

 🔵 **Reluctance to Move**